pcarbo/varbvs/README.md

 The *varbvs* software package was developed by:<br>
 [Peter Carbonetto](http://www.cs.ubc.ca/spider/pcarbo)<br>
-Department of Human Genetics, University of Chicago<br>
+Dept. of Human Genetics, University of Chicago<br>
-and AncestryDNA, San Francisco, CA<br>
+and AncestryDNA, San Francisco, California<br>
 2012-2016

 Other major contributors to this software include Xiang Zhu and